 The cost for wisdom teeth removal can vary, but it generally around $75-$200 per tooth — or $225-$600 per tooth if they’re impacted.
 Your insurance company will likely cover a considerable portion of the cost because it’s such a common procedure, and leaving them in would only cause you problems with your oral health.

 So, wisdom teeth removal is often cheap, or at least affordable, if you have dental insurance.
 Regardless, we don’t use the standard billing procedures of most oral surgery practices, which results in significant savings for our patients – and not just for wisdom tooth extractions, but for dental implant surgery and other tooth extraction and replacement procedures as well.
+That’s right—we can remove wisdom teeth for a more affordable price than our local competitors.
 We also offer several payment options for all our oral surgery services; so don’t let the price seem daunting – our patients’ oral health is our highest priority.